EvanBalster/life_lock/README.md

 life_lock creates weak and shared pointers that *delay* the destruction of an object rather than taking over its deletion.
 Life-locked objects don't need to be allocated with `new` or `make_shared`: they can exist as local variables on the stack or as members of other classes.
 By extension, this allows for control over which thread destroys the object.

 This header was designed for use with observer patterns and asynchronous I/O, allowing callers to concurrently access objects they don't own.
-The one-time lock mechanism used here is much more lightweight than a mutex, using just one or two words of memory and an adaptive spinning behavior at destruction time.
+The one-time lock mechanism used here is much more lightweight than a mutex, using just one or two words of memory and atomic waiting behavior at destruction time.

 ## Requirements

-* A C++11-compatible compiler and runtime with support for `shared_ptr`.
+* A C++11-compatible compiler and runtime with basic support for `std::shared_ptr`, `std::weak_ptr` and atomics.
-* Exceptions and RTTI are *not* required by this library.

 ## How to use it